nokiatech/heif/README.md

-# High Efficiency Image File Format (HEIF) is a visual media container format standardized by the Moving Picture Experts Group (MPEG) for storage and sharing of images and image sequences.
+# High Efficiency Image File Format (HEIF)
+HEIF is a visual media container format standardized by the Moving Picture Experts Group (MPEG) for storage and sharing of images and image sequences.
 It is based on the well-known ISO Base Media File Format (ISOBMFF) standard.
 HEIF Reader/Writer Engine is an implementation of HEIF standard in order to demonstrate its powerful features and capabilities.
 Please follow this link <TODO: HEIF web-site Link> for more information.

 ## Features: